 While nurses, OB/Gyns, and even midwives, may be busy attending to other patients or paperwork, doulas provide continuous care throughout the birth process.
 Ensuring clients have a familiar, trustworthy person by their side.

-The best doulas are ones who allow the birthing person and partner (if there is one) to be present with each other, and for the medical professionals to do their jobs effectively.
+Doulas do not replace a partner or birth companion.
+It’s incredible when doulas leave space for the birthing person and partner (if there is one) to be present with each other, and for the medical professionals to do their jobs effectively.
 All while maintaining an underlying current of fluidity and calmness.

 Speaking of Bag of Tricks